15Jun

 Tidying dynamic URL’s

 A few years back, I came across a very nice article discussing how you would make a dynamic URL more palatable to a search engine and I made good use of its content for my online photo gallery.
-The premise was that URL’s looking like that below are no help to search engines indexing a website.
+The premise was that URL’s that look like that below are no help to search engines indexing a website.
 Though this is received wisdom in some quarters, it doesn’t seem to have done much to stall the rise of WordPress as a blogging platform.

 http://www.mywebsite.com/serversidescript.php?id=394

-That said, WordPress does offer a friendlier URL display option too and you can see this in use on this blog; they look a little like the example URL that you see below and the approach is equally valid for both Perl and PHP.
-I have using the same approach for the Perl scripts powering my online phone gallery and now want to apply the same thinking to a gallery written in PHP:
+That said, WordPress does offer a friendlier URL display option too and you can see this in use on this blog; they look a little like the example URL that you see below, and the approach is equally valid for both Perl and PHP.
+I have been using the same approach for the Perl scripts powering my online phone gallery and now want to apply the same thinking to a gallery written in PHP:

 http://www.mywebsite.com/serversidescript.pl/id/394